Codecademy/docs/content/rust/concepts/strings/strings.md

      let string_literal: &str = "Hello, Rust!";
      ```

-> [!NOTE]
-> These string types cover various scenarios, from dynamic and mutable strings `String` to static and immutable string slices `&str`.
+> **Note:** These string types cover various scenarios, from dynamic and mutable strings `String` to static and immutable string slices `&str`.
 The type of string should be chosen depending on specific requirements and characteristics of the data being manipulated.

-  ***

-## Syntax with Examples

-There are three categories to understand the syntax of Rust strings: *creating, manipulating, and referencing* strings.

-### Creating Strings
+## Creating Strings

 1. **Using `String::new()`**: